 Custom metadata

-Any data your development team has attached via the Yaplet SDK — for example, the current user ID, subscription plan, active A/B experiment variant, cart value, or any application state relevant to debugging.
-See Send custom metadata with bug reports.
+Values your code attaches with Yaplet.setTicketAttribute() arrive with the report and show up among the ticket's answers — the current user ID, subscription plan, active experiment variant, cart value, or any application state relevant to debugging.
+For lasting facts about the person rather than this one report, pass custom data to Yaplet.identify() instead; see Send custom metadata with bug reports.

 Linked chat conversation